 Telling the year’s most important stories…

-From Cadbury’s first ever corporate social responsibility (CSR) report to Mondelēz International’s latest Snacking Made Right ESG report, from integrated annual reports for Naspers and Prosus to annual reports for Numis and Puma Energy – I have a long history of helping clients bring their year’s key stories to life.
+From Cadbury’s first ever corporate social responsibility (CSR) report to Mondelēz International’s latest Snacking Made Right ESG reports, from integrated annual reports for Prosus to sustainability reports for Aldar – I have a long history of helping clients bring their year’s key stories to life.
 Whether it’s integrated annual reports, annual reports, sustainability reports or ESG reports, these are invariably homes for my clients’ most important stories – their central sources of truth for the year.
 And they are great opportunities for me to really get close to my clients in order to tell their key stories clearly and characterfully.